 Why the distinction?
 The Network Operations Center, or NOC, is charged with monitoring and maintaining operation of the network and assets.
-Should an incident arise, whether an attack or just a simple outage, the NOC works to identify and respond to the issue, keeping service levels nominal or in excess of Service Level Agreements.
+If an incident arises, whether an attack or just a simple outage, the NOC works to identify and respond to the issue.
+The NOC keeps service levels nominal or in excess of Service Level Agreements.

 The Security Operations Center, or SOC, is charged with protection of information and data assets for the organization.
 While an attack may compromise the functionality of the network, the SOC focuses on the nature of the attack to prevent loss of owned data, intellectual property, and sensitive information.

 Monitoring is a critical element of SIEM.
 The tools may be continuously populating with massive amounts of data, but how to know which events are actionable?
 It's a combination of automation and human analyst "eyes on glass."

 Correlation is a technique for configuring rules that seek unique relationships between the events being recorded by a SIEM product.
 Even with enough useful sources of data being collected from endpoints, an attack can go unnoticed if it uses seemingly innocuous requests or network connections.
 Detection can be rapid by using automated means of correlating several events together that comprise a real attack signature.

 These confirmed incidents can be handled by a human analyst, or via an orchestrated means, such as a SOAR product.

 Response & Triage

 In the event of a security incident, how the SOC responds is the defining measure of its value.
 The SOC's response and triage procedures are well-defined at the outset of a co-management relationship and are continually refined and tuned.
 Let's take a look at some of the major considerations in a response and triage plan: